bUnit-dev/bUnit/docs/site/docs/misc-test-tips.md

 ---
 uid: misc-test-tips
-title: Miscellaneous Testing Tips
+title: Miscellaneous testing tips
 ---

-# Miscellaneous bUnit Testing Tips
+# Miscellaneous bUnit testing tips

 Here are a few testing tips and tricks that have proven useful to us.
 These don’t fit naturally on other pages but are useful enough to be highlighted here.

-## Projects Structure and Tips and Tricks
+## Projects structure and tips and tricks

 The recommended solution/project structure for a test and production code project set-up is as follows: